prakash-js/windows-forensic-artifact-collector/README.md

 ## Documentation

-Full official documentation for the framework will be added to this repository soon.
+Documentation is currently being added and updated in this repository [here](https://github.com/prakash-js/windows-forensic-artifact-collector/tree/main/Docs).

 ---